Weird Things That Happen To Your Body During Your Period

 Your voice can change

 Did you know that your voice actually changes during your period?
-Studies have shown that some women develop a lower pitch in the beginning of their cycles.
+Studies have shown that some women develop a lower pitch at the beginning of their cycles.
 Consider yourself lucky if you like to sing or are a soprano in the high school choir.
 During your period you are more likely able to hit those lower notes.
-Many girls' voices also may become more hoarse and rough sounding as well.
+Many girls' voices may also become more hoarse and rough sounding as well.
 As their cycle progresses, their voices eventually become more clear towards the end of their period.
-Let’s talk about why this happens.
-Estrogen is a hormone that causes changes in your mood, bloating and period.
-It also causes the fluctuations in your voice when estrogen decreases during your period.

 Bathroom habits changes

-Ever heard of that saying “period poop”?
-Well, the rumors are true, your period comes with a lot of body changes, it even affects your bowel movements.
+Ever heard of the saying “period poop”?
+Well, the rumors are true, your period comes with a lot of body changes, and it can even affect your bowel movements.
 Many women notice when their period begins, they either develop constipation or diarrhea.
-In fact, changes in bowel movements are so common that about 73% of women report having them.
 The reason our bowels change during that “time of the month” is because the same hormones that stimulate uterine contractions to shed our uterine lining during our period, also cause muscle contractions in your bowels.
-It is very common to experience diarrhea during your period due to the different way our bodies absorb water during our periods.
+It is very common to experience diarrhea during your period due to the different ways our bodies absorb water during our periods.

 Impact on brain function/cognitive ability

 Some people believe that when a woman is on her period, it affects her cognitive abilities.
-It is actually a quite controversial topic and many studies have been done to prove or disprove this with no consistent conclusion.
-However, here is what we know.
-It is possible for women to experience what is commonly called “brain fog” during their period.
-During our cycles, our hormones fluctuate and depending on how severe the fluctuations of those hormones, the more likely you are to experience this “brain fog”.
+It is actually a quite controversial topic.
+Here is what we know: It is possible for women to experience what is commonly called “brain fog” during their period.
+During our cycles, our hormones fluctuate, and depending on how severe the fluctuations of those hormones are, the more likely you are to experience this “brain fog”.
 Brain fog simply means that you are more forgetful and less decisive.

 Sensitive skin